computer-reinvention/ChainFactory/README.md

         topic: str
 ```

-The models defined in the `def` section can be used to compose the desired output structure of the chain.
+The models defined in the `def` section can be used with other inbuilt types and other defined models to enforce complex output structures.

 ### Prompt
 The prompt template related options can be set under this section.
-Attributes of the `prompt` section are:
+The following fields are defined:

 - type: template # can be template, auto. the template is generated automatically based on the purpose of the chain in the auto mode.
 - purpose: null # a string that describes the purpose of the chain. this can be used for auto generating the prompt template.